ScotRail (National Express)

-ScotRail was a train operating company in Scotland owned by National Express that operated the ScotRail franchise from March 1997 until October 2004.
+ScotRail was a Scottish train operating company owned by National Express that operated the ScotRail franchise from March 1997 until October 2004.
 Prior to March 1997 ScotRail (British Rail) ran the trains and after October 2004 First ScotRail ran them.

 History

 During the 1990s, the British Government undertook the privatisation of British Rail; the formerly state-owned ScotRail operation was the final of 25 passenger franchises to be bid for.
 On 1 April 1997, the British transport operator National Express took over operations of the franchise from incumbent British Rail; it operated under the ScotRail brand.

 During 2002, National Express claimed that, unless additional public funding was provided to operate the Caledonian Sleeper, the company could not afford to continue the service.
 Two years later, the operator was accused of misleading the travelling public about seat availability on its sleeper services, the alleged motive being to lower passenger numbers and thus strengthen the business case for the service's termination; this allegation was denied by a company spokesperson.

 The nature of ScotRail was a matter of some political controversy throughout its operation; in February 2003, the Scottish National Party publicly promised to undertake various measures towards the renationalisation of Scotland's rail services, specifically mentioning the ending of the ScotRail franchise in favour of state control.

 In July 2003, the Scottish Executive and the Strategic Rail Authority shortlisted Arriva, FirstGroup and National Express to bid for the next franchise.
 During June 2004, the franchise was awarded to First ScotRail; operations were transferred to the new operator on 17 October 2004.